 Researchers should at all times adopt safe working practices, in line with national legislation, including taking the necessary precautions for health and safety and for recovery from information technology disasters, e.g. by preparing proper back-up strategies.
-They should also be familiar with the current national legal requirements regarding data protection and confidentiality protection requirements and undertake the necessary steps to fulfil them at all times.
+They should also be familiar with the current national legal requirements regarding data protection and confidentiality protection requirements, and undertake the necessary steps to fulfil them at all times.

-Relevant legislation (permitting or impeding the implementation of this principle)

-Danish Working Environment Act of 7 September 2009

-Section 16.
-It shall be the duty of the employer to ensure that there is effective supervision to ensure thatwork is performed safely and without risks to health.
+Relevant legislation (permitting or impeding the implementation of this principle) Existing Institutional rules and/or practices Actions required When/Who Danish Working Environment Act of 7 September 2009 Section 16.
+It shall be the duty of the employer to ensure that there is effective supervision to ensure that work is performed safely and without risks to health.
 Section 17.
 The employer shall inform the employees of any risks of accident or disease which may exist in connection with their work.
 Subsection 2 Furthermore, the employer shall ensure that the employees receive the necessary training and instruction to perform their work in such a way as to avoid any possibility of risk.
 Section 38.
-The work shall be planned, organized, and performed in such a way as to ensure safety and health.
+The work shall be planned, organised and performed in such a way as to ensure safety and health.
 Subsection 2.
 Approved norms and standards of importance to safety or health shall be complied with.

-UCHP, as an independent institution, is subject to public legislation and guidelines on data security, including the Danish Act on Processing of Personal Data, the Danish Public Administration Act, etc.

-The University's Occupational Health and Safety Organization consists of close to 400 managers and employees.
-The individual faculties decide the structure of the organization.
-As a general rule, the Occupational Health and Safety Organization reflects the rest of the University's organization.
+UCHP, as an independent institution, is subject to public legislation and guidelines on data security, including the Danish Act on Processing of Personal Data, the Danish Public Administration Act, etc. The University's Occupational Health and Safety Organisation consists of close to 400 managers and employees.
+The individual faculties decide the structure of the organisation.
+As a general rule, the Occupational Health and Safety Organisation reflects the rest of the University's organisation.
 All employees must be covered by the OHSO and all students must have the opportunity to be represented at all three levels: department, faculty and university level.

-At the internal web for the researchers' national legal requirements regarding dataprotection it is described.

-Furthermore, every employee is informed in the employment contracts about confidentiality protection requirements andrelated information.
+At the internal web for the researchers' national legal requirements regarding data protection it is described.
+Furthermore every employee is informed in the employment contracts about confidentiality protection requirements and related information.
 UCHP has an information security committee, which is established in accordance with the national guidelines on the IT strategies of Danish ministries and which addresses safety issues with regard to systems and employee conduct.